jdickey/rerake/README.md

 If a tool's reporting cannot be found in the `rake` output parsed by Rerake, the corresponding report line will be silently omitted.

 Very early versions of this tool included support for [Cane](https://github.com/square/cane).
 I've removed it as its capabilities are (apparently) made redundant by other tools, and because testing (of version 2.6.2) yielded numerous apparent false negatives.
-It is no longer a dependency of this Gem or application.
+It is no longer a development dependency of this Gem or application.

 ## Installation